About this cause

 1. Providing essential primary health care through 5 clinics managed by HOPE worldwide PNG.
 These clinics treat over 75,000 people annually and require ongoing operating costs to be funded.
 The most remote clinic is a health post in Kalvary, Simbu provice, Central Highlands.
 This small clinic allows remote communities living in mountainous areas to access essential primary health care.
 The clinic was built in December 2022 as part of a HOPE Volunteer Corps.
 Another clinic, the Moroma sub-health clinic serves a population of 10,000 in Moroma, Simbu province.
 The clinic was set up as part of a HOPE volunteer Corps in 2016 and renovated in 2024 and 2025.
 It provides free primary health care services to the community and even caters for women delivering babies as the hospital is out of reach.

-2. Support for primary education through teacher training, stationery and developing a nurturing care framework to foster better health and wellbeing of students.
+2. Support for primary education through teacher training, renovation work to improve classrooms for students, providing stationery and developing a nurturing care framework to foster better health and wellbeing of students.
 In addition a library program provides books to schools that are remote and a positive parenting program (in partnership with UNICEF) aimed at reducing violence against children.

 3. Clean water for communities living in remote areas surrounded by rivers in East Sepik province and do not have access to clean drinking water.
 Diarrhoeal disease is common and providing water filters, installing them and education about using them for the household is being very effective in drastically reducing the rates of illness in the community.
 Delivery and installation of household water filters is ongoing in remote villages.